MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

     //  m: multiplexed switchable port
     //  p: pwm port
     //  a: Allways-On port
+    //  f: Temp/Humidity probe
+    //  g: Temp/Humidity/pressure probe
     //  t: temperature probe
     //  h: humidity probe
     // always-on ports always last followed by t then h const String boardSignature = "mmmmmmmmppppaath";

 # Hardware expansion
 The board is expandable through the exposed i2c interface via the RJ12 connector.
-Currently are supported SHT31, AHT10 and the PCA9548A i2c multiplexer, allowing you to build complex temperature probe setups.
+Currently are supported BME280, SHT31, AHT10 and the PCA9548A i2c multiplexer, allowing you to build complex temperature probe setups.
 The setups allow you to either have a simple Temperature / Humidity sensor to turn on the configured PWM ports when the temperature dips below the dewpoint or have a more complex setup with dedicated temperature feedback for each PWM port (adjusting each port output to maintain a configurable temperature offset above the dewpoint).
 The RJ12 port has the following pinout

     pin 1: NC